Frequently Asked Questions

 No, there are different types of panels.
 We focus on photovoltaic (PV) panels, which generate electricity.
 Panel size, efficiency, and mounting types (roof-mounted, ground-mounted, or in-roof) vary between manufacturers.

 Choose an installer that is fully accredited, insured, and experienced.
 Check customer reviews and compare quotes carefully—look at system size, panel output, inverter model, and warranty terms.
+Our Homeowners Guide to Solar PV document is a free resource that can help you understand the technical lingo that installers might use!

 Get your free solar PV quote